Hiba Qadir: Debut and success (2015–2018)

-Established actress with Experimental roles (2019-present)
+Established actress with Experimental roles (2019–present)

 In 2019, she played the girl next door in Ramz-e-Ishq, and later appeared in her breakthrough role as a headstrong bus hostess in blockbuster romantic series Deewangi.
 The series marked her second on-screen appearance with Danish Taimoor and earned her a Lux Style Award for Best Television Actress nomination.
 She made her second appearance with Syed Jibran and Arez Ahmed in her only appearance in 2020 on Hum TV's Tarap, where she played a damsel in distress.

 In 2021, she played a married woman with a past love opposite Faysal Quraishi and Wahaj Ali in Fitoor.
 Then, bukhari acted in Inteha e Ishq and Berukhi opposite Junaid Khan in their third collaboration.
 Then, she appeared as a determined Pashtun medical student in Meray Humnasheen.
 The same year, she appeared as a mother of two seeking divorce from her husband in Hum TV's Pehchaan.
 She then made her fifth on-screen appearance with real-life partner Arez Ahmed in Aan TV's Ishq Nahin Aasan.

 Her first role in 2023 was that of the spilt daughter of a rich and influential father in ARY Digital's Tere Ishq Ke Naam opposite Zaviyar Nauman Ijaz and Usama Khan.
 Bukhari then appeared as a strong-headed school teacher in Hashim Nadeem's written Jhok Sarkar opposite Farhan Saeed.
 In 2024, Hiba appeared in Geo Entertainment's television series Jaan Nisar.
 She also appeared in the lead role with Sheheryar Munawar Siddiqui and Arslan Naseer in drama series Radd on ARY Digital.

 In 2025, Hiba played as a college student in Main Zameen Tu Aasman opposite Feroze Khan and Hina Chaudhary in their first collaboration.
-Then, Bukhari going to appear in Meherbaan which marks her fourth collaboration with Danish Taimoor after, the homogeneous success of their previous series Deewangi and Jaan Nisar.
+Bukhari would then appear in Humrahi, marking her fourth collaboration with Danish Taimoor, after the success of their previous series Deewangi and Jaan Nisar.

 Other work and media image

 Hiba Bukhari was the first Pakistani actress to have two dramas cross the 1 billion views milestone on YouTube, with her dramas Fitoor and Jaan Nisar achieving the feat.
 She has since her third drama Deewangi had also reached the same milestone.
-In 2024, Bukhari was placed 37th in Eastern Eye's Top 50 Asian Stars of 2024.
+In 2020, Hiba was featured in "Top 10 Most Promising New Pakistani Actors" list, for her performance in Silsilay, Ramz-e-Ishq and Deewangi.
+In 2021, Bukhari was featured in "Most Popular Pakistani Actors" list.

+Then, she was placed in "Impressive Performances By Pakistani Actresses" list for her performance in Fitoor.
+In 2022, Hiba was placed in "Best Pakistani Actresses" list, for her performance in Meray Humnasheen and Pehchaan.
+In 2024, Bukhari was placed 37th in "Eastern Eye's Top 50 Asian Stars of 2024". and also, in the same year she was featured in "Top 10 Pakistani Actresses" list for her performance in Jaan Nisar and Radd.